ashwinkshenoy/calendar/README.md

 Check out the [Demo](https://ashwinshenoy.com/calendar/)

+PS:
+Challenged to build the entire thing in 1 hour.

 There can be mistakes in the code :P

 Do Let me know your thoughts on this :)